Biography

 Andrea Bacilieri is a Postdoctoral Researcher at the Future of Food Programme at the Oxford Martin School and a Research Fellow at the Institute for New Economic Thinking.

-Her research sits at the intersection of complexity science, systems thinking, economics and sustainability.
-She uses data-driven, computational approaches to study how socio-economic systems interact with climate and ecological challenges, and to identify transformational pathways to address them.
+Her research sits at the intersection of complexity science, economics and sustainability.
+She uses data-driven and computational approaches to study how socio-economic systems interact with climate and ecological challenges.

-She also examines supply-chain networks and their role in shaping socio-economic and environmental outcomes.
+Andrea also examines supply chain networks and their role in shaping socio-economic and environmental outcomes.
 She has contributed to the empirical characterisation of firm-level production networks and developed methods to reconstruct missing data in these networks, supporting more realistic and granular representations of the economy.

 She also collaborates with the Climate Litigation Lab at the Oxford Sustainable Law Programme, Smith School of Enterprise and the Environment, on the economics of carbon capture and storage (CCS), and has contributed to work assessing the relative costs of CCS-heavy and CCS-light mitigation pathways.